 You wouldn’t steal a car.
 You wouldn’t steal a handbag.
 You wouldn’t steal a mobile phone.
 You wouldn’t steal a DVD.
 Downloading pirated films is stealing.
 Stealing is against the law.
 Piracy: it’s a crime.

-This is the message I’m frequently forced to listen to when I insert a new disc into my DVD player – even though I’ve obtained the disc legally, by buying it or renting it from LoveFilm.com (affiliate).
-It’s part of an ‘educational’ advertising campaign by the Motion Picture Association of America.
+A few years ago, this was the message I was often forced to listen to when I inserted a new disc into my DVD player.
+It was part of an ‘educational’ advertising campaign by the Motion Picture Association of America.

-Just to make sure I don’t skip the message – and presumably to keep my criminal tendencies firmly in check – the MPAA has made it impossible for me to skip this track, so I have to watch the ad (or make a cup of tea) every time I want to watch the movie.
+Just to make sure I didn’t skip the message – and presumably to keep my criminal tendencies firmly in check – the MPAA made it impossible for me to skip this track, so I had to watch the ad (or make a cup of tea) every time I wanted to watch the movie.

-It’s patronizing and annoying, but it’s hard to for law-abiding citizens like you and I to argue with the basic message.
+It was patronizing and annoying.
+Yet it’s hard for law-abiding citizens like you and me to argue with the basic message.

 But did you notice the ad’s little conjuring trick?

-The logic of the message depends on an analogy, between private property (such as cars and mobile phones) and intellectual property (such as a motion picture, recorded music or the text of a novel).
-In fact, the very idea of intellectual property is nothing more than a metaphor.
+The logic of the message depends on an analogy between private property (such as cars and mobile phones) and intellectual property (such as a motion picture, recorded music or the text of a novel).
+But in fact, the very idea of intellectual property is nothing more than a metaphor.

 Aristotle defined a metaphor as a figure of speech in which one thing is spoken of as another.
 It is used to highlight certain characteristics of one thing, by comparison (often in an exaggerated fashion) with certain characteristics of another.

 So if we say someone is ‘a bull in a china shop’, we don’t mean that he is literally a bovine male causing havoc in a retail store – he’d be on the news if that were so.
-We mean his behaviour appears inappropriately boisterous and aggressive within the context he is operating in.
+We mean his behaviour appears inappropriately boisterous and aggressive.

 And if we describe the weather as ‘raining cats and dogs’, we mean it’s raining very hard.
 We don’t mean there are furry animals falling out of the sky.
 That would be absurd.